- Position Title: Research Associate

 OTHER QUALIFYING SKILLS & ABILITIES

-– Strong systems neurophysiology background working with non-human primates.
-The set of required skills include: single and multiunit extracellular recording techniques from neurons in awake behaving non-human primates, experimental surgery, behavioral assays, computer programming, and data analysis using systems identification methods, setting up and testing of motion platforms, and excellent organizational and communication skills.
+Strong systems neurophysiology background working with weakly electric fish.
+The set of required skills include: single and multiunit extracellular recording techniques from neurons in awake behaving weakly electric fish using high-density arrays, experimental surgery, behavioral assays, computer programming, and data analysis such as spike sorting using state of the art programs (e.g., kilosort), knowledge of Matlab and parallel computing on large clusters, as well as excellent organizational and communication skills.

 HOW TO APPLY